 Infectious Agents

 Viral and bacterial infections are known to cause a number of different malignancies in populations worldwide.
 DCEG carries out multidisciplinary studies of carefully selected populations in the United States and abroad, with the goal of clarifying the relationship of infectious agents, especially viruses, to human cancer and other conditions.
-Recent research has concentrated on human retroviruses (HIV-1), with additional studies on human papillomaviruses (HPV), hepatitis viruses, and papillomaviruses.
+DCEG has concentrated on HIV, human papillomaviruses (HPV), hepatitis viruses, and Epstein-Barr virus.

 In response to the SARS-CoV-2 pandemic, a collaborative group of epidemiologists, geneticists, and data scientists accelerated the discovery of outcomes and risk factors for patients infected with SARS-CoV-2.
 Learn more about our COVID-19-related research.